spencer-shaw2/data_science_notebooks/README.md

 _____________________________________________________________________________________________________________________________________

 # 🏈 Geospatial Analysis of Missed Tackles in the NFL
 *This notebook is a final submission to the 'NFL Big Data Bowl 2024' Kaggle competition.
-This competition used data collected by AWS Next Gen Stats to challenege the way traditional statistics analyze tackling in the NFL.
-In this notebook, an in-depth analyze of the quality of missed tackles took place, challenging traditional tackling statistics.
+This competition used data collected by AWS Next Gen Stats to challenge the way traditional statistics analyze tackling in the NFL.
+In this notebook, an in-depth analysis of the quality of missed tackles is evaluated using player tracking data.
 IMPORTANT: Due to data access restrictions after the completion of competitions, the notebook is not in GitHub but hosted on Kaggle.*

 **Recognition:**
   * 🥉: Bronze medal awarded on the Kaggle platform for number of upvotes.